sunjeewa/aws-cloudfront-samples/update_security_groups_lambda/README.md

 # update-security-groups

-A Lambda function for updating the **cloudfront** EC2 security group ingress rules with the CloudFront IP range changes.
+A Lambda function for updating the EC2 security group rules to allow egress traffic to Amazon IP Range

 ## Security Group

-This Lambda function updates EC2 security groups tagged with `Name: cloudfront` and `AutoUpdate: true` and a `Protocol` tag with value `http` or `https`.
+This Lambda function updates EC2 security groups tagged with `AWSAPI: allow`.

 ## Event Source